Table of Contents

 As you can see, wellness is broadly defined.
 However, there are a number of similar components to each definition.

 - Wellness is something that you choose to pursue.
 It’s a choice you make in life that requires constant effort to achieve.

 - While associated with a healthy lifestyle, wellness goes beyond the confines of general health.
 It encompasses a positive outlook on your mind, body, and soul and is something we often have more control over than health.

-- Wellness has various dimensions and can be viewed a quality, state, or process.
+- Wellness has various dimensions and can be viewed as a quality, state, or process.